iremcran/study-planner-api/README.md

 ## 🤖 AI Usage

-AI tools (ChatGPT & Claude) were used during development for:
+AI tools (Claude) were used during development for:

 - Code guidance
 - Architecture improvement